ShashidharReddy01/pes_asic_class/README.md

 ![image](https://github.com/ShashidharReddy01/pes_asic_class/assets/142148810/06308534-18d0-4c24-b793-2c0db59036b9)

-**Verification of Synthesized design**: In order to make sure that there are no errors in the netlist, we'll have to verify the synthesized circuit.
+## Verification of Synthesized design: In order to make sure that there are no errors in the netlist, we'll have to verify the synthesized circuit.
 The netlist verification flow can be seen in the below image:

 ![image](https://github.com/ShashidharReddy01/pes_asic_class/assets/142148810/ce15fea5-9836-404e-b9be-fa1a086bd1ca)